WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Domoticz/README.md

 # Domoticz

-A Home Automation System That Lets You Monitor And Configure Various Devices Like: Lights, Switches, Various Sensors/meters Like Temperature, Rain, Wind, Uv, Electra, Gas, Water And Much More.
-Notifications/alerts Can Be Sent To Any Mobile Device.
+A Home Automation System that lets you monitor and configure various devices like: Lights, Switches, various sensors/meters like Temperature, Rain, Wind, UV, Electra, Gas, Water and much more.
+Notifications/Alerts can be sent to any mobile device.

 ---